 Community and Neighborhood Services (CNS) administers various grants from federal, state, local, and private agencies.
-This department serves the community by providing home repair, development of new homes, façade improvements, rental rehabilitation, lead abatement, and homebuyer assistance.
+This department serves the community by providing home repair, development of new homes, façade improvements, lead abatement, and homebuyer assistance.

 CNS currently receives funding for our programs from:

 - US Department of Housing and Urban Development

 - Michigan Department of Health and Human Services

 Public boards, commissions, and councils associated with the CNS Department include the Citizens District Council, the Muskegon Housing Commission, and Muskegon County Homeless Continuum of Care Network.